Medicaid Basics & Benefits

 - If you report a change to your information, you will receive a new eligibility determination letter from Maryland Health Connection.

 You can choose either from a dental-only plan or a dental plan in addition to your health plan.
-Maryland Health Connection offers child-only and family dental plans for 2017.
+Maryland Health Connection offers child-only and family dental plans.

 All of our qualified health plans cover dental services for children.
 In fact, preventive dental services for children – such as checkups – are free of all cost-sharing.
 In addition, we currently offer stand-alone dental plans for children who are not enrolled in a health plan through Maryland Health Connection.